 Partnership with the Public Chairs' Forum

 We work closely with the Public Chairs' Forum (PCF) who are based at our offices.
 We worked together to provide practical help on the transitions many ALBs face.

-In September 2011 we produced a joint guide with the PCF for ALBs on how to lead on transparency.
-Our most recent project has looked at the relationships between Departments and their arm’s-length bodies.
+In September 2011, we produced a joint guide with the PCF for ALBs on how to lead on transparency.
+Our most recent project has looked at the relationships between departments and their arm’s-length bodies.
 Our findings were summarised in a research report It Takes Two.
-It is accompanied by a Framework Document for both sponsors and ALBs, setting out the essential building blocks for balanced, effective and productive relationships was published, The Public Chairs Forum Relationship web tool is designed to help those in both Departments and ALBs understand the strengths and weaknesses in their relationships with one another.
+It is accompanied by a Framework Document for both sponsors and ALBs, setting out the essential building blocks for balanced, effective and productive relationships was published, The Public Chairs Forum Relationship web tool is designed to help those in both departments and ALBs to understand the strengths and weaknesses in their relationships with one another.
 It is currently being piloted.

 About the PCF

 The Public Chairs' Forum exists to improve the efficiency and effectiveness of the delivery of public services in the United Kingdom.
 It is a member led, exclusive information sharing and networking resource for chairs of public bodies and is hosted by the Institute at our 2 Carlton Gardens offices.